Mo - Do: 9 - 16 Uhr

 *Can also be studied part-time (12 semesters)

 The degree program

-The choice of focus language influences the subject-scientific part of the course.
-Specific module elements provide a deeper insight into linguistics of the respective language that is chosen as a focus area.
-Specialist knowledge and method competences are taught equally in the degree program.
-Additionally, students acquire or improve their skills in the chosen focus language(s) in practical language exercises on grammar, text production, translation and conversation.
+The choice of focus language(s) has an impact on the subject-specific part of the degree program.
+Specific module elements provide a deeper insight into the linguistics of the language(s) chosen as the areas of special focus.
+Specialist knowledge and methodological skills are taught equally in the degree program.
+Additionally, students acquire or deepen their proficiency in the chosen focus language(s) in practical language exercises on grammar, text production, translation and conversation.

-We recommend at least looking at the study schedule for your degree program before the lecture time starts, to ensure that you know which modules are intended for the start of your studies.
+We recommend that, as a minimum, you take a look at the degree plan of your degree program before the start of the lecture period so that you know which modules are intended for the start of your studies.